cloud-66-internal/help.cloud66.com/_prepress/quickstarts/getting-started-with-manifest.md

 ## What is a manifest file?

 A manifest files allows you to be more explicit about your application composition and control settings that are not usually available through the user interface.
 The file describes the setup of the components that make up your application.
+The manifest file is **completely optional** - you can use Prepress without ever creating a manifest file.

 ## How do I use a manifest file?